awsdocs/amazon-ecr-user-guide/doc_source/ECR_AWSCLI.md

 ## Step 5: Pull an Image from Amazon ECR<a name="AWSCLI_pull_image"></a>

 After your image has been pushed to your Amazon ECR repository, you can pull it from other locations\.
-We will use the docker CLI to pull images, but there are a few prerequisites that must be satisfied for this to work properly:
+Use the docker CLI to pull images, but there are a few prerequisites that must be satisfied for this to work properly:
 + The minimum version of docker is installed: 1\.7
 + The Amazon ECR authorization token has been configured with docker login\.
 + The Amazon ECR repository exists and the user has access to pull from the repository\.